vanilla/docs/README.md

   removed: 2.3
 ~~~

 This will set the versioning info right under the page title.
 Only add the info you need.
-So for example, if a feature has been added and is not depricated, you'd enter:
+So for example, if a feature has been added and is not deprecated, you'd enter:

 ~~~
 version: